-A Cards table that includes all cards in the chassis appears in the View frame.
+A Cards table that includes all cards in the chassis appears.
 A radio button appears to the left of each table entry.

-- Step 3 Click the radio button to the left of the card with the gateway (internal) ports that you want to view. - Step 4 From the Show Options drop-down menu, choose Show Gateway Ports.
+- Step 3 Click the radio button to the left of the card with gateway (internal) ports you want to view. - Step 4 From the Show Options drop-down menu, choose Show Gateway Ports.